BearToCode/carta/docs/src/pages/using-components.svelte.md

 ### Parsing the hashtags

 First things first: we need to tell the parser that we want to parse hashtags as custom elements.
-To do this, we it's useful to first install the following packages:
+To do this, it's useful to first install the following packages:

 <Code>